Personal CRM comparison

 - Reminders are time-based ("reach out every 3 months"), not memory-based — it doesn't recall the substance of your last talk

-- No deep AI recall — you can't ask "what did we discuss about pricing?" and get a synthesized answer
+- No voice or photo capture, and no AI recall — you can't ask "what did we discuss about pricing?" and get a synthesized answer

 - The features that matter sit behind a $12–20/mo subscription; the free tier is thin